ahmedfgad/GeneticAlgorithmPython/README.md

 ## Crossover, Mutation, and Parent Selection

-The project supports different types for selecting the parents and applying the crossover & mutation operators.
+The library supports different types for selecting the parents and applying the crossover & mutation operators.
+More features will be added in the future.
+To ask for a feature, please open an issue in the [GitHub project](https://github.com/ahmedfgad/GeneticAlgorithmPython) of the library: https://github.com/ahmedfgad/GeneticAlgorithmPython

 The supported crossover operations at this time are: